MarkHewitt76/ci-portfolio-project-one-html-css/README.md

 - Landing Page Image

-    - The landing, as seen in the introductory section, includes a full-page, eye-catching photograph of the band posing flamboyantly outside Sin-É, a well-known Dublin music venue.
+    - The landing, as seen in the introductory section of this README, includes a full-page, eye-catching photograph of the band posing flamboyantly outside Sin-É, a well-known Dublin music venue.

-    - This immediately introduces the user to the band's flamboyant nature.
+    - This immediately introduces the user to the band's outgoing, eccentric nature.

 - Call to Action